What style wig will suit my face shape? Advice From Simone Thomas Dorset Wig Specialists

 The oblong-shaped face has a long and narrow bone structure.
 An oblong facial shape often has a long, thin neck.
 Use a fringe or half-bang across the forehead by creating the soft waves or curls in the crown or nape areas.
 This helps to create the illusion of an oval.

-For an appointment to discuss your wig requirements, please call one of the hair loss clinic team at Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham on 01202 760003 or pop in to see us.
+For an appointment to discuss your wig requirements, please call one of the hair loss clinic team at Simone Thomas hair loss clinic and hairdressers in Bournemouth on 01202 760003 or pop in to see us.